vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 CLI Plugin should always contain a [Service Plugin](#service-plugin) as its main export, and can optionally contain a [Generator](#generator), a [Prompt File](#prompts) and a [Vue UI integration](TODO).

-As a npm package, CLI plugin must have a `package.json` file.
-It's also recommended to have a plugin description in `README.md` to help others find your plugin on npm
+As an npm package, CLI plugin must have a `package.json` file.
+It's also recommended to have a plugin description in `README.md` to help others find your plugin on npm.

 So, typical CLI plugin folder structure looks like the following: